EHronek/Healthcare_appointment_scheduling_system/README.md

 # 🩺 Healthcare Appointment Scheduling System

 A robust and secure backend system built with **Python**, **Flask**, and **SQLAlchemy ORM** for managing appointments, doctors, patients, and medical records in a healthcare setting.
-Designed with modularity, scalability, and real-world usability in mind, this system features RESTful APIs, role-based authentication, and a powerful command-line interface (CLI) for managing the entire application lifecycle.
+Designed with modularity, scalability, and real-world usability in mind, this system features RESTful APIs, role-based authentication, and a powerful command-line interface (CLI) for managing objects and the entire application lifecycle.

 ---

 ## 🚀 Features

 - 🧠 **Modular Object-Oriented Architecture**
-- 🔐 **OAuth 2.0 Integration** — Authenticate users via third-party providers and auto-register them in the database.
+- 🔐 **OAuth 2.0 Integration** — Authenticate users via third-party providers and auto-register them in the database as a system user with name, email and default role as a patient.
 - 🔑 **Role-Based Access Control (RBAC)** — Enforced using JWT tokens for secure API access.
-- 🩺 **Doctor & Patient Management** — Securely manage records and interactions.
+- 🩺 **Doctor & Patient Management** — Securely manage records and interactions with other entities effeciently.
 - 📅 **Appointment Scheduling System** — Avoid conflicts with real-time doctor availability management.
-- 📄 **Medical Record Handling** — Manage confidential medical histories efficiently.
+- 📄 **Medical Record Handling** — Manage confidential medical histories efficiently and only accessible to patient and doctor sharing a common appointment.
 - ⚙️ **Custom CLI Tool** (`console.py`) — Full CRUD capabilities via terminal for all models.
 - 🔁 **Dynamic Environment Config** — Secure loading of DB credentials and secrets from environment variables.
 - 🧱 **Storage Engine Abstraction** — Clean separation of database logic with `db_storage.py` and `file_storage.py`.